We are currently hiring for multiple positions. You can view the position overviews and requirements below.

 Position Title: Program Associate

-Date Closing: October 21, 2022 (applications reviewed on a rolling basis)
+Date Closing: April 21, 2024 ‐ Applications reviewed on a rolling basis

 General Overview:

 The Shared-Use Mobility Center (SUMC) is a non-profit public interest organization promoting multimodal transportation systems that work for all.
-Through pilot projects, research, capacity-building, and advocacy, SUMC helps communities realize a vision of an equitable and sustainable mobility future.
+Through pilot projects, applied research, capacity-building, and technical assistance, SUMC helps communities realize a vision of an equitable and sustainable mobility future.

 Position Overview:

-The Program Associate will work closely with SUMC’s California and Chicago teams to support the organization’s growing technical assistance and capacity-building work.
-The position presents a rare opportunity to work across the public and private sectors to shape the future of mobility around climate and social equity goals.
+The Program Associate will work closely with the Program Director and SUMC’s Chicago and California teams to support the organization’s growing technical assistance, capacity-building, and applied research work.
+The position presents a unique opportunity to work nationwide across the public and private sectors to shape the future of mobility around climate and social equity goals.

 SUMC staff are responsible for a wide range of duties in a thoughtful, creative, fast-paced atmosphere.
-Depending on needs at the time, the Program Associate will be responsible for delivering technical assistance, writing and developing tools and resources, facilitating training and peer exchange, and managing administrative tasks.
-Subject matter is wide-ranging and may include transportation planning, community engagement, procurement, public-private partnerships, accessibility, data management, and innovative technology.
+Depending on needs at the time, the Program Associate will be responsible for conducting research, delivering technical assistance, writing and developing tools and resources, facilitating training and peer exchange, and managing administrative tasks.
+Subject matter is wide-ranging and may include transportation planning, community engagement, procurement, public-private partnerships, accessibility, data management, and innovative technology, such as trip-planning software, multimodal payment, and electric vehicle charging infrastructure.
 The Program Associate will have routine contact with transportation leaders and other practitioners doing some of the most innovative work at the intersection of mobility, equity, and climate.

 Program Associate Duties May Include:

-• Contribute to technical assistance delivered to program participants
+• Contribute to technical assistance and capacity-building activities delivered to participants communities nationwide

-• Contribute to development and utilization of tools such as surveys, interactive maps, decision-support tools, and reporting dashboards
+• Contribute to development of analytical tools such as surveys, interactive maps, decision-support tools, and reporting dashboards

 • Contribute to program planning and organizational strategy in collaboration with partners and colleagues